nicolasvergara/simple-cinema/README.md

 # Info
-I'm making a cinema point of sale for fun 🚶‍♂️
+I'm making a cinema point of sale for fun and also trying to applicate things i read [in this guide](https://github.com/HackSoftware/Django-Styleguide-Example "Django-Styleguide-Example👀")🚶‍♂️